chrisdonahue/ilm/README.md

 This codebase allows you to fine tune GPT-2 to _infill_, i.e., perform text generation conditioned on both past and future context.
 For example, you could train GPT-2 to infill proper nouns in news articles, or generate lines of poetry in the middle of the stanza.

+An interactive webdemo can be found at [chrisdonahue.com/ilm](https://chrisdonahue.com/ilm).

 ## Installation

 We recommend installing this package using `virtualenv`.
 After activating the virtual environment, run the following commands: